-From the Prison Service to the Armed Forces, through work placements and disaster planning, we’ll give you first-hand experience of the public services that will help you move ahead in your chosen career.
+From the uniformed services to Revenue and Customs, through work placements and disaster planning, our foundation degree will give you the first-hand experience of the public services that you need to move ahead in your chosen career.

 Our course will equip you with skills and knowledge that are in great demand with public service employers like the police, the Prison Service, fire and ambulance services, HM Revenue & Customs and the Armed Forces.

-Based on our Cambridge campus, with access to all of our university’s facilities, you’ll get first-hand experience of the uniformed public services through work-based learning and improve your academic knowledge in the classroom.
+Based on our Cambridge campus, with access to all of our university’s facilities, you’ll get first-hand experience of the UK’s uniformed public services through work-based learning as well as improving your academic knowledge in the classroom.

-Our degree has been developed, and continues to develop, through strong links with the fire, police, prison and ambulance services, HM Revenue & Customs, and the Armed Forces.
-Talks and classes given by serving professionals are a key feature of this course and you’ll have the opportunity to go on different trips and activities, as well as completing work placements.
-(Some work placements will require you to pay for a Disclosure and Barring Service (DBS) check.
-Please contact the Course Leader if you'd like more information.)
+Our degree has been developed, and continues to develop, through strong links with the fire, police, prison and ambulance services, HM Revenue & Customs, and the UK Armed Forces.
+Talks and classes given by serving professionals are a key feature of this course.

 Once you’ve completed this FdA, you can choose to top-up your degree on our BA (Hons) Public Service.**